Queuecumber/m3l/README.md

 * Optional torchscript models for production deployments with minimal dependencies
 * Hyperparameter sweeps with optuna
 * torchhub for pre-trained weights

+## Installing

+You need python > 3.7

+It's not on pypi for now, to install it you need permission to access the repository.

+To install it as an end user:

+`pip install "m3l[slurm,wandb] @ git+ssh://git@github.com/Queuecumber/m3l.git"`

+Note that this also installs slurm cluster support and wanb logging (more on that later).
+If you don't want all of that, adjust the install arguments accordingly.

+To install as a developer:

+You need poetry (`pip install --user poetry`), clone the repo and cd into it, then run

+`poetry install`

+this will give you an editable installation so you don't need to reinstall everytime you change something.

+## Repository Organization

+Source code is in `src/m3l`,

+* configs - folder containing built in hydra configs (yaml files)
+* data - all code for datasets, datamodules, serializers, and anything else data related
+* models - all model code including shared layers and utilities
+* run - runnable scripts and related machinery
+* stats - per-frequency per-channel DCT coefficient statistics in the format expected by torchjpeg

 ## Optimizing Your Own Model